 Since incorporation, we have received the CIR, which is granted to companies by the French tax authorities in order to encourage them to conduct technical and scientific research.
 For the year ended December 31, 2017, we recorded CIR in the amount of approximately €3.7 million, which was reimbursed in cash in September 2018.
-For the year ended December 31, 2018, we recorded CIR in the amount of approximately €4.3 million, we expect will be reimbursed during fiscal year 2019.
+For the year ended December 31, 2018, we recorded CIR in the amount of approximately €4.3 million, we expect will be reimbursed before the end of fiscal year 2019 or early 2020.